11 Mar 2024

 The point that I would like to establish is whether the liability can be mitigated by way of concession or legislation considering that my client has been classed as non-resident in the UK for each of the past 20 years.
 I would be grateful for readers’ comments.’
 Query 20,289 – Springbok.

-Terry Jordan’s reply: Springbok may be worrying about the wrong tax.
+Terry Jordan’s reply: Inheritance tax (IHT) may be the tax to worry about.

 ‘Springbok’s late client, who died in September 2023, was born in South Africa (SA) and it may be that was her domicile of origin.
 We are told that she married a UK citizen and if that was before 1 January 1974, she would have taken his then domicile on marriage.